Various Thoughts About My Work

 very often, so there may be links which could

-is the possibility of additions or corrections, things
+there is the possibility of additions or corrections,

-it always pleases me to be able to include
+thought, it always pleases me to be able

-one that is posted.
-In most cases, these
+within each new one that is posted.
+In most

 I freely